Hardi185/DSAByStrivers/Strings/Roman to Integer.md

 ```
 ---

-EXPLAINATION:
+## EXPLAINATION:
-1)Have array to store main symbols in roman, intialize total as 0 and have string in char array
+1. Have array to store main symbols in roman, intialize total as 0 and have string in char array
-2)have current and next char from char array and check
+2. have current and next char from char array and check
 if current < next then - current value from total
 else + current value to total